-Throughout the academic year, Women's Perspectives have provided a series of writing prompts focusing on the theme of the "Hero's Journey" on our FaceBook page and website. *** Hero’s Journey Steps Any journey to success happens over time.
+Throughout 2020, Women's Perspectives have provided a series of writing prompts focusing on the theme of the "Hero's Journey" on our FaceBook page and website. *** Hero’s Journey Steps Any journey to success happens over time.
 Along the way, many possibilities arise.
 Here are the steps as outlined by Joseph Campbell in his description of the hero’s journey.
 Write about any of these steps that speak to you:

 Ordinary World - In the beginning, the world is an ordinary place, but my ordinary is not your ordinary.
 So write about your world.
 Tell about the things in your life.

 Something is not right - A hero wakes up one day.
 They realize that something is not right.
 Something has changed.
 Something is not right.

 Begin the Search - In this step the hero knows what has to happen, but it is hard to start the journey.
 Maybe she is scared.
 Maybe she is too busy to make changes.
 Maybe the hero starts looking for ways to improve their situation.

 Meeting with the Mentor- In this step, obstacles appear, but so do guardians and mentors who can give advice.
 Mentors help prepare the hero for the journey ahead, giving motivation, inspiration and tips.